bparanj/crystal/computer/terms/thunderbolt.md

    - **Thunderbolt 2**: Up to 20 Gbps
    - **Thunderbolt 3 and 4**: Up to 40 Gbps

-2. **Versatility**: Supports multiple protocols over a single cable, including PCI Express (PCIe), DisplayPort, HDMI, and USB.
+2. **Versatility**: Supports multiple protocols over a single cable,  PCI Express (PCIe), DisplayPort, HDMI, and USB.

 3. **Daisy-Chaining**: Allows multiple devices (up to six) to be connected in a series (daisy-chain) to a single Thunderbolt port on a computer.